civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 ## Desktop Localization

 * Keyboard
-    * To change the active keyboard layout, look in the top navbar.
+    * To change the active keyboard layout, look in the main navbar.
 Click on the flag.
     * To add another keyboard, right-click on the flag.
 Choose "Keyboard settings" and "Layouts".
 * Timezone
-    * To change timezone, look in the top navbar.
+    * To change timezone, look in the main navbar.
 Right-click on the date/time.
       Choose "Properties".
 For "Timezone", type the name of your continent (eg "Europe/" or "America/").

 ## Quick Start